ssfsx17/ffpnp/Jobs/JobDetails/DarkKnight.md

 ### Dark Sword T6

-Delirium (4 AP) (self-only) - Regain an amount of MP equal to 2% of your maximum HP.
+Delirium (4 AP) (self-only) - Calculate 2% of your maximum HP.
+Burn this much HP to restore an equal amount of MP.

 Infernal Strike (10 AP) (single) - Attack for double damage, ignoring Evasion.
-Drain an amount of MP equal to 1/10th of the damage.
+Drain an amount of MP equal to 1% of the damage.
 The effect is reversed against undead.

 ### Dark Sword T7